somi11/ReactAppWithNodejs/README.md

 ## Tests

 ### Unit testing
-#### For unit testing i used jest dependency where i check mocked used functions to check the inner working of my controller functions
+#### For unit testing i used jest dependency where i  mocked used functions to check the inner working of my controller functions

 ### Integration testing
 #### For integration testing i used jest and supertest dependiences to check if the routes are working properly with required functionalities